-To note are also his Air Sculpture® designs and workshops for the WEF in Davos, an Elton John candle, the Jason Wu Orchid Rain candle, Orchidelirium for the Royal Botanical Gardens (London), and the first olfactory retrospective (1957-2012) at the EU Parliament (Brussels).
-He installed 2 self-alternating scents for the Istanbul Museum of Modern Art Biennale, 2 scents at the Culture Museum in Basel and 5 scent sculptures inside the US Pavilion, Venice Architecture Biennale 2014.
+To note are also his Air Sculpture® designs for the WEF in Davos, an Elton John candle and a Jason Wu Orchid Rain candle, Orchidelirium EdP for the Royal Botanical Gardens (London) and an olfactory retrospective (1957-2012) at the EU Parliament (Brussels).
+He exhibited two self-rotating scents for the Istanbul Museum of Modern Art Biennale, two “Opium” scents at the Culture Museum in Basel and five scent sculptures inside the US Pavilion for a Venice Architecture Biennale.

-Always a vocal defender of perfumery, he has given over 130 speeches and lectures at scientific congresses, top universities and political institutions.
-He is the founder of the not-for-profit Academy of Perfumery in the United States, has contributed chapters to reference books and co-invented several patented, or trade-secret, scent technologies for companies with whom he has worked (Procter & Gamble, IFF, Vapor Communication).
+Always a vocal defender of perfume quality and ethics, he has given over 150 speeches and lectures at scientific congresses, top universities and political institutions.
+He has launched www.perfumeryethics.org and regularly promotes transparency in perfumery including with an award winning article here and extensive write-ups here.
+He likes to contribute chapters to reference books to encourage academic perfume education and co-invented several patented scent technologies for companies with whom he has worked (Procter & Gamble, IFF, Vapor Communication).
+He has utilized a total of thirty0fuve different scent technologies along his career, often designing or building devices himself.
 For the first time in modern history, he allowed full publication of a complete fine fragrance formula by the International Fragrance Association (IFRA) for educational and artistic purposes.
 He is known for his avant-garde work, establishing a trail of signature, high-end and surprising fragrances of all kinds.